FaithAlone.net

 Above, Buddha said that he remained agnostic on many matters pertaining to the fundamental nature of reality because "it is unbeneficial, it does not belong to the fundamentals of the holy life, it does not lead to disenchantment, to dispassion, to cessation, to peace, to direct knowledge, to enlightenment, to Nibbana".
 Instead, according to himself, he only taught on the origin of suffering, and the means of attaining the cessation of suffering.

 Buddhism, therefore, can never be anything more than a philosophically deficient religion.
-There can be no answer, or even speculation, on such things as where the universe came from, the nature of a person's soul, or even existence after death - all fundamental, vital questions, which define how a person views reality.
+There can be no answer, or even speculation, on such things as how the universe exists, the nature of a person's soul, or even existence after death - all fundamental, vital questions, which define how a person views reality.
 The founder of the religion has declared such topics "unbeneficial", and elsewhere "beset by suffering, by vexation, by despair" (Aggivacchagotta Sutta 14).

 Conclusion